jordanbell2357/how-to/openvpn-1.md

 ⋮
 ```

 We agree to the agreement, and then use default choices.
-Then we use our activation key ACTIVATION_KEY from
+Then we use our activation key <tt>ACTIVATION_KEY</tt> from
 <<https://as-portal.openvpn.com/instructions/digital-ocean/activation>>

 ```console